Bin-Cao/TCGPR/README.md

 ## Project History

 * **2022**:
-  TCGPR was first proposed and implemented, in collaboration with Mr. Hao Yuan (experiments cooperator) and Mr. Qinghua Wei (experiments cooperator).
-It was successfully applied to the optimization of lead-free solder alloys.
+  TCGPR was first proposed and implemented.
+In collaboration with Mr. Hao Yuan (experiments cooperator) and Mr. Qinghua Wei (experiments cooperator) at 2023, it was successfully applied to the optimization of lead-free solder alloys.
   → Published in *npj Computational Materials*
   [News link](https://mgi.shu.edu.cn/info/1063/3985.htm)